 Private K-12 schools do not have to give free schooling.
 Most often, a private school cannot charge a student more because of the student’s disability.”

 All federally funded K-12 schools must identify the students with disabilities living in their districts.
 This is required by Section 504 and the Individuals with Disabilities Act.
 When a school thinks a student has a disability and may qualify for Section 504 help, the school must evaluate the student.
-If the school finds that the student needs only accomodations as additional help, then the student will have a 504 Plan.
-If the school finds that the student needs accomodations and specially designed instruction, the student will have an IEP.
+If the school finds that the student needs only accommodations as additional help, then the student will have a 504 Plan.
+If the school finds that the student needs accommodations and specially designed instruction, the student will have an IEP.